geighei/homepage/content/about/_index.md

 ***

 # Funding
-Research is funded by NORFACE.
-More information can be found on their [homepage](https://www.norface.net/).
+Research is funded by the New Opportunities for Research Funding Agency Cooperation in Europe (NORFACE), under the project: Dynamics of Inequality Across the Life-course: structures and processes (NORFACE-DIAL).
+More information can be found on their [homepage](http://www.norface.net/program/dial).